awsdocs/amazon-application-discovery-user-guide/doc_source/install_on_windows.md

   ```
   C:\Documents and Settings\All Users\Application Data\AWS\AWS Discovery\config
   ```
-+ For instructions on how to remove older versions of the Discovery Agent, see [Prerequisites for Agent Installation](gen-prep-agents.md)\.
++ For instructions on how to remove earlier versions of the Discovery Agent, see [Installation Prerequisites for Discovery Agent](gen-prep-agents.md)\.